tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ![Problem-focused coping](problem_focused_coping_in_model_of_six.png)

-Inbound stimulus triggers affective appraisal and it switches emotional state of the system from neutral to fear, then appraisal initiates cognitive appraisal.
-This appraisal usually includes several processes on learned, deliberative, possibly reflective thinking  and self-reflective thinking levels.
+Inbound stimulus triggers affective appraisal and it switches emotional state of the system from neutral to fear, then affective appraisal initiates cognitive appraisal.
+This appraisal usually includes several processes on learned, deliberative, reflective thinking and possibly self-reflective thinking levels.
 Result of cognitive appraisal and supplemental thinking processes could be problem-focused coping.
 It worth to note that decision to use specific coping strategy could be gender dependant [sex_differencies].
 Later, during problem-focused coping some strategy is selected (for example planning) and used.
 Actions of the strategy changes environment and system now faces effect as new stimulus to be appraised.
 Second affective appraisal switches system emotional state to neutral as the result of effect evaluation.

 In this chapter we come close to questions of gender influence on decision making and coping strategy selection [sex_differencies].
 One more aspect that was not explicitly described here but still has significant influence on appraisal and coping is temperament that could significantly influence selection of coping strategy and cognitive appraisal.